Zeck69/zeck69.github.io/index.md

 ---
 layout: home
-title: How does Actor Fame Influence Movie Ratings?
+title: How Does Actor Fame Influence Movie Ratings?
 subtitle: A Datastory by Shine bright like adamon
 ---